norskeld/optica/README.md

 Other goodies I would like to implement as well, mostly related to pattern matching capabilities:

-- [ ] Override-like pattern matching.
+- [ ] Overload-like pattern matching.
 - [ ] Function guards.
 - [ ] `where` clauses.
 - [ ] As-patterns.